 Some additional considerations are that more materials were included in the LCA but the Statewide CASE Team focused on these three materials.
 Additionally, because the LCA focused on road lighting, the luminaires in the study are different than what would typically be found in a CEH facility.
 Specifically, the luminaires in the study were a 150 watt HPS luminaire and a 117 watt LED luminaire.
 Typical HPS and LED luminaires for CEH facilities would have significantly higher wattage which would likely have some impacts on the type and amount of materials used to construct the luminaires.
 Despite these differences, this LCA still provided the information needed to yield results within a reasonable range for the Statewide CASE Team's analysis.
+Table 54 below shows the combined material use impacts for indoor and greenhouse facilities and across each plant type.
+See Appendix D for more details.

-For more information on the Statewide CASE Team's methodology and assumptions used to calculate embodied GHG emissions, see Appendix D. Table 54 below shows https://resources.z.lighting/object/EPD/EPDGen.aspx?Number=357360&CompanyID=1&Language=EN& CC=COM the combined material use impacts for indoor and greenhouse facilities and across each plant type.
+https://resources.z.lighting/object/EPD/EPDGen.aspx?Number=357360&CompanyID=1&Language=EN&CC=COM